datanerds-io/datanerds-io.github.io/_hugo/content/post/WAT-cassandra-1.md

 ![](/img/wat/wat2.jpg)

-Check whether really the new column got added (without using the prepared statement):
+A quick check whether the new column has been added or not, without using a prepared statement:
 ```java
 result = session.execute("select * from test");
 logger.info("Columns after unprepared execute: {}", getColumnDefinitions(result));